 Bourges is about a 2.5 hour drive from Paris, which is about the limit of what you might consider for a day trip.

-View the complete list of UNESCO World Heritage sites I’ve visited.
+View my complete list of UNESCO World Heritage Sites in France.